 Office of Emergency Management

-The Office of Emergency Management (OEM) is located at 1150 Hanna Road in Southwest St. Louis County.
 The unit operates from the Emergency Operations Center (EOC), a uniquely designed self-contained structure.

 In the event of disaster, the facility is able to function independent of all common utilities.
 The OEM is tasked with preparing members of local government, law enforcement, and the public and private sectors, with how to prevent, prepare for, respond to, and recover from disasters.
 The OEM staff coordinates and interacts with many public and private sector planning commissions and groups in order to be better prepared in the event of a disaster.
 The OEM staff works in concert with Missouri's State Emergency Management Agency (SEMA), and the Federal Emergency Management Agency (FEMA), ensuring that the interests of residents of St. Louis County are well addressed.

 In addition, an important function of the Office of Emergency Management is the maintenance of the St. Louis County Basic Emergency Operations Plan.